Food safety refers to the conditions and practices that preserve the quality of food to prevent contamination and foodborne

 - Wash your hands thoroughly before and after handling any food.

 - Wash your hands thoroughly after using the bathroom or changing diapers.

 - Wash all cutting boards and utensils with hot water and soap after preparing each food item and before moving on to the next food item.

-- Avoid cross-contaminating food items -- separate meat, poultry, and seafood from other foods and always wash your hands, utensils, and cutting boards after they come into contact with these products.
+- Avoid cross-contaminating food items.
+Separate meat, poultry, and seafood from other foods during preparation.
+Always wash your hands, utensils, and cutting board after they come into contact with these products.

-- Refrigerate promptly -- some items such as meat and poultry must be frozen if they are not used within 1 - 2 days.
-Leftovers should be refrigerated within 2 hours.
+- Refrigerate or freeze food promptly.
+Some foods, such as meat and poultry, must be frozen if they are not used within 1 to 2 days.
+Leftovers should be refrigerated within 2 hours of serving.
 Keep frozen foods in the freezer until they are ready to be thawed and cooked.

-- Foods can also be contaminated before they are purchased.
-Watch for and do not use outdated food, packaged food with a broken seal, and cans that have a bulge.
-Do not use foods that have an unusual odor or a spoiled taste.
+- Food can also be contaminated before it is purchased.
+Watch for and do not buy or use outdated food, packaged food with a broken seal, or cans that have a bulge or dent.
+Do not use foods that have an unusual odor or appearance, or a spoiled taste.

-- Prepare home-canned foods in clean conditions and very carefully.
-Home-canned food is the most common cause of botulism
+- Prepare home-canned foods in clean conditions and be very careful during the canning process.
+Home-canned foods are the most common cause of botulism

 U.S. Department of Health and Human Services.
 Food safety.
 Accessed May 3, 2014.
 Available at: http://www.foodsafety.gov/.